Godzilla (franchise): Shōwa era (1954–1975)

-The Shōwa iterations of Godzilla featured in Godzilla (1954) and Godzilla vs. Megalon (1973).
+The Shōwa iterations of Godzilla featured in Godzilla (1954) and Invasion of Astro-Monster (1965).

 The initial series of films are named after the Shōwa era (as all of these films were produced during Emperor Shōwa's reign).
 This Shōwa timeline spanned from 1954, with Godzilla, to 1975, with Terror of Mechagodzilla.

 The first Godzilla film initially began as a Japanese-Indonesian co-production titled In the Shadow of Glory (栄光のかげに, Eikō no Kage ni).
 (Note: Also known as Behind the Glory and In the Shadow of Honor.)
 However, the project was cancelled after the Indonesian government denied visas to Toho's crew due to anti-Japanese sentiments and political pressure.
 On his flight back to Japan after a failed attempt to renegotiate with the Indonesian government, film producer Tomoyuki Tanaka conceived an idea for a giant monster film inspired by The Beast from 20,000 Fathoms and the then-recent Daigo Fukuryū Maru incident.
 Tanaka then succeeded in convincing executive producer Iwao Mori to replace In the Shadow of Glory with his monster idea, after special effects director Eiji Tsuburaya agreed to do the film.

 Tsuburaya initially proposed a giant octopus-like monster, and later a gorilla-like or whale-like monster to reflect the creature's name Gojira, a combination of the Japanese words for gorilla (ゴリラ, gorira) and whale (クジラ, kujira).
 But Tsuburaya settled on a dinosaur-like monster designed by Teizō Toshimitsu and Akira Watanabe under his supervision.
 Tanaka handpicked Ishirō Honda to direct and co-write the film, feeling that his wartime experience was ideal for the film's anti-nuclear themes, despite Honda not being Toho's first choice.
 Principal photography ran 51 days, and special effects photography ran 71 days.